 Table.
-4.2.2 - 27.
+4.2.2 - 26.
 Read-only parameters of the VT scaling.

-Name Description VT scaling factor P/S A feedback value; the calculated scaling factor that is the ratio between the primary voltage and the secondary voltage.
+Name Description VT scaling factor P/S The calculated scaling factor that is the ratio between the primary voltage and the secondary voltage.
 VT scaling factor p.u.
-Pri A feedback value; the scaling factor for the primary voltage's per-unit value.
+Pri The scaling factor for the primary voltage's per-unit value.
 VT scaling factor p.u.
-Sec A feedback value; the scaling factor for the secondary voltage's per-unit value.
-U3 VT scaling factor P/S U0/ SS A feedback value; the scaling factor that is the ratio between the U3 channel's primary and secondary voltages.
+Sec The scaling factor for the secondary voltage's per-unit value.
+U3 VT scaling factor P/S U0/SS The scaling factor that is the ratio between the U3 channel's primary and secondary voltages.
 This setting is only valid if the "2LL+U3+U4" mode is selected.
 U3 scaling factor p.u.
-Pri A feedback value for channel U3; the scaling factor for the primary voltage's per-unit value.
+Pri Scaling factor for the primary voltage's per-unit value.
 This setting is only valid if the "2LL+U3+U4" mode is selected.
 U3 scaling factor p.u.
-Sec A feedback value for channel U3; the scaling factor for the secondary voltage's per-unit value.
+Sec Scaling factor for the secondary voltage's per-unit value.
 This setting is only valid if the "2LL+U3+U4" mode is selected.
-U4 VT scaling factor P/S U0/SS A feedback value; the scaling factor that is the ration between the U4 channel's primary and secondary voltages.
+U4 VT scaling factor P/S U0/SS Scaling factor that is the ration between the U4 channel's primary and secondary voltages.
 This setting is only valid is the "2LL+U3+U4" mode is selected.
 U4 scaling factor p.u.
-Pri A feedback value for channel U4; the scaling factor for the primary voltage's per-unit value.
+Pri Scaling factor for the primary voltage's per-unit value.
 This setting is only valid if the "2LL+U3+U4" mode is selected.
 U4 scaling factor p.u.
-Sec A feedback value for channel U4; the scaling factor for the secondary voltage's per-unit value.
+Sec Scaling factor for the secondary voltage's per-unit value.
 This setting is only valid if the "2LL+U3+U4" mode is selected.